Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 > drive for instance.

 The following samples will show you what you can configure in DCSServerBot.
-For most of the configuration, default values will apply, so you don't need to set them explicitly.
+For most of the configuration, default values will apply, so you don't need all these values explicitly.
+I printed them here for completeness and for the sake of documentation.

 ### config/main.yaml
 This file holds the main information about DCSServerBot.
 You can configure which plugins are loaded here for instance.